Art-Lubinski/Notifier/README.md

 ### What can it do?
 - Keeps track of sold lines every day.
 Employees used to write daily sales report.
-- Keeps track of list of broken lines and sets priority.
+- Keeps track of list of broken lines and sets fix priority.
 Once a week employee made broken lines report and set priorities to fix them.
 - Keeps track of lines that should be closed today.
 It was done by manally searching duedates in Google Spreadsheets.
 - Sends weekly and monthly Sold Lines Report.
 - Reminds customers about payment due date 3 and 1 day in advance.